 - We can assist in helping build a long-term implementation plan to see these initiatives put into action in an expedient and effective manner.

 - We provide introductory and advanced trainings to help business and community leaders enhance their cultural awareness, while learning and growing together.

 If you are interested in our Inclusion & Diversity Consortium, click here.

-Our Leadership & Reputation Academy is an eight-part leadership development program aimed at new and emerging leaders in and around Oklahoma City, Tulsa, Bartlesville, and Dallas.
+Our Leadership & Reputation Academy, currently held virtually, is a 12-part leadership development program aimed at new and emerging leaders in and around the region.
 Each class is limited to 25 to 30 participants and sessions include lectures, group presentations, and role-playing.
 In addition to our own time-tested, proprietary content, we draw on materials from a variety of respected sources, including the Harvard Business Review, best-selling authors, and successful corporate executives.

 We also offer a corporate Leadership & Reputation Academy option for organizations with 15 to 30 employees who could benefit from the leadership development program.

-Our next academies start in August 2020 in Tulsa, OKC and Dallas.
-Tentative Topics and dates have been set.
+Our next academy start in August 2021.
+Tentative topics and dates have been set.

 Looking for more info on LRA?
 Here are some of the benefits for participants and organizations.

 To learn more or to sign up for our next class:

 Where public relations assessments often look at the external reputation of a company, an organizational assessment peer through the curtain to offer an analysis of the internal workings of an organization.
 It is a third-party assessment and analysis of all internal areas crucial to the success of a business.